TUT-ARG/sed_vis/README.md

 ![screen capture](screen_capture.png)

-``sed_vis`` is an open source Python toolbox for visualizing the annotations and system outputs of sound event detection systems.
+``sed_vis`` is an open-source Python toolbox for visualizing the annotations and system outputs of sound event detection systems.

 There is an *event roll*-type of visualizer to show annotation and/or system output along with the audio signal.
-The audio signal can be played and indicator bar can be used to follow the sound events.
+The audio signal can be played and an indicator bar can be used to follow the sound events.

 The visualization tool can be used in any of the following ways:

 * By using the included visualizer script directly.
-This is suitable users who do not normally use Python.
+This is suitable for users who do not normally use Python.
 * By importing it and calling it from your own Python code

 Installation instructions